b3nab/instapy-cli/docs/CONTRIBUTING.md

 *FOR ISSUE*
 It's possile to record the terminal with ttystudio and upload a gif attached to the issue to see the problem :D

+### New Release

+A development wip of instapy-cli should be named '-devX', where X is the dev release version.

+Instead all the releases that are considered stable should have no suffix.

 Thanks! :cherries:

 **b3nab** a.k.a.
 Benedetto Abbenanti